In my DSP framework I recently had the need for a generic Interface

 auto interface = Interface<Storage, Reader, Writer>();

-auto buf = interface.read(16); // call Reader::read(16)
+auto buf = interface.read(16); // calls Reader::read(16)

 }

-struct.
-With C++20 auto function parameters we can then completely erase all of the template nonsense from the implementer and have a class or simply a function take an interface.
+A bit much to take in here, but the gist of it is that both read from the Reader struct and write from the Writer struct are exposed on the Interface struct.
+With C++20 auto function parameters we can then completely erase all of the template nonsense from the implementer and have a class or simply a function take an interface as its parameter.

 void shift_right(auto interface) {